Job profiles

 As the design changes were implemented quickly, we run a second round of testing with S1 and S2 students in two local high schools.
 Again in these sessions the students had their own iPads to navigate the prototype with.

 Overall, users found the layout intuitive and easy to navigate.
 All users identified the tabs at the top of the page without prompting, as well as accordions with information.
-In addition to this, users provided some interesting comment in regards to the content of the page:
+In addition to this, users provided some interesting comments:

 Students are interested in mandatory qualifications and would like to see this piece of information at the top of the page

 Some students prefer to see weekly salary data, others prefer monthly.
-It would be good to have the possibility to see weekly / monthly / yearly data.
+It would be good to let users choose to see weekly / monthly / yearly salary information

-The concept of job growth is hard to understand as a number/percentage - would need to be presented differently
+The concept of job growth is hard to understand as a number or as a percentage and it needs to be presented differently

 The term Technical skills is still unclear

-Changed labour market information at the top of the page to include 'mandatory qualifications'
+Added 'mandatory qualifications' to the labour market information at the top of the page

-Job growth was changed to low growth / high growth rather than a number
+Job growth was changed to low growth / high growth / no change rather than a number or percentage

-Useful subjects section was separated from the rest and an illustration was added to the section
+The section Useful subjects was extracted fro the accordion and presented separately, and an illustration was added to the section

 These changes were implemented alongside the UI improvements described below.